|Mitch Kapor and Lotus 1-2-3|

 Page 1 of 2

-The spreadsheet was a remarkable invention and yet the people who invented it didn't reap all the rewards they should have.
-Today we take spreadsheets for granted we even expect them to be free but there
+The spreadsheet was a remarkable invention and yet the people who pioneered it didn't reap all the rewards they should have.
+Today we take spreadsheets for granted, but there is fascinating story lurking behind the scenes.

 The strange fact is that the company that built its fortune on the spreadsheet - Lotus - didn't think up the original idea.

 The first spreadsheet on the market, VisiCalc, was invented by Dan Bricklin and programmed by Bob Frankston.
 They thought up the idea and implemented it, but unlike other software pioneers they chose not to market the product themselves.
 Instead they contracted this role to Personal Software, a company run by Dan Fylstra.
 Visicalc was so successful a product that eventually Personal Software changed its name to VisiCorp.

 There were a number of problems with this situation.
 The first was that in those early days the economics of selling mass market software wasn't well understood.
 Fylstra's company had offered a 37% royalty to Bricklin and Frankston's company Software Arts.
 This is about twice too much by today's standards.
 VisiCorp struggled to make much money out of their most saleable product.